Workflow

 By Bell Chen, founder.
 Updated May 19, 2026.

-Rachel Karten, who writes Link in Bio to roughly 100,000 social media managers, frames the discipline that agency delivery actually runs on: “Pick the two or three numbers that change what you’d do tomorrow,” per Karten.
+The discipline that agency delivery actually runs on is the same one social operators rely on: pick the two or three numbers that would actually change what you do next.
 For a team delivering to five clients a week the two numbers are turnaround time and revision rounds to approval, and both say the same thing the roster does: at an agency, the bottleneck is not ideas.
 It is producing a defensible deliverable on the same cadence for every account, week after week.

 In my experience building content operations at Backlinker AI and through a consumer launch window in February 2026, agency delivery is a manufacturing problem dressed as a creative one.
 The work that scales a roster is a repeatable pipeline: standardized inputs, the same weekly motion, and a client-ready deliverable whose embedded rationale makes approval fast.
 The sequence below documents that pipeline in audit-grade blocks, with named operators, a worked example for a clearly fictional agency, and the failure modes that quietly cap how many clients one manager can carry.